 AD now powers over a million homes – new report

-Originally Posted on 05 Jul, 2017 on ADBA News, by Chris Noyce
+Originally Posted on 05 July 2017 on ADBA News, by Chris Noyce

 The Anaerobic Digestion & Bioresources Association’s (ADBA’s) July 2017 Market Report is being launched this morning (Wednesday 5th July) at UK AD & Biogas and World Biogas Expo 2017, a global biogas tradeshow taking place 5-6 July at the NEC in Birmingham.

-The report shows that AD in the UK now has a capacity of 730 MWe-e, an increase of 18% over this time last year, with total energy generation of 10.7 TWh per year.
+The report shows that AD in the UK now has a capacity of 730 MWe-e, an increase of 18% over this time last year, with a total energy generation of 10.7 TWh per year.
 Operational performance in the industry continues to improve, with load factors rising to 73% in 2016, up from 69% the previous year.

-AD is currently reducing greenhouse gas emissions by 1% and employing more than 3,500 people in the UK, but with the right policy support has the potential to reduce emissions by 4% and employ 35,000 people.
+AD is currently reducing greenhouse gas emissions by 1% and employing more than 3,500 people in the UK, but with the right policy, support has the potential to reduce emissions by 4% and employ 35,000 people.

-Delays in the passing of legislation for the Renewable Heat Incentive (RHI), which is set to restore tariff levels to 5.35 p/kWh, has meant that there are currently at least 13 AD plants on hold.
+Delays in the passing of legislation for the promised extension of the Renewable Heat Incentive (RHI), which is set to restore tariff levels to 5.35 p/kWh, has meant that there are currently at least 13 AD plants on hold.

 “The fact that AD can now power over a million homes is a great milestone to achieve.”